sr99622/libonvif/README.md

     cd ../onvif-gui
     python3 main.py

-    Thes instructions are intended for quick setup to verify the program.
+    These instructions are intended for quick setup to verify the program.
 To use the library in other python programs, it is advised to install the onvif and avio python modules.